jasper0314-huang/NTU-SPML2020/README.md

 ```

 ## Homework2 Black-box Defense
+### Requirement
+In this homework, you need to train a robust model for CIFAR-10 that can defend the adversarial examples.
+That is, you need to submit the code of model architecture and the trained weight, then TA will use adversarial examples (up to epsilon=8 in the L_infinity norm) to attack your model.
+Good luck.

+Write a report with at most 4 pages in NeurIPS format

+Methods you tried
+Why you choose certain methods in your submission
+Experiments that you did
+Findings or insights you gained

 ### hw2/adv_train.py
 Provide (1) Standard Adversarial Training (2) Friendly Adversarial Training (3) Intermittent Adversarial Training on pytorchcv models.
 ```bash